olpotkin/LaneLinesDetector-P1/Evaluation.md

 #**Finding Lane Lines on the Road**

-12345
+[image1]: ./examples/o1_input.jpg "Input image"

 ### Reflection

 ###1.
 Pipeline description.

-The pipeline consisted of 5 steps:
+The pipeline consisted of 7 steps:

 Step 1.

+Input.
+Provide image(frame) with width = 960px and length 540, RGB.

+matplotlib.image is useful for this step.

+![alt text][image1]

 Step 2.

 Step 3.

 Step 4.

 Step 5.

+Step 6.

+Step 7.

 First, I converted the images to grayscale, then I ....